alexdlaird/amazon-orders/docs/troubleshooting.rst

 Captcha Blocking Login
 ----------------------

-Amazon may present a Captcha or AWS WAF JavaScript challenge during login. ``amazon-orders`` ships built-in support for solving these via third-party solver services as opt-in extras — see :doc:`captcha` for setup.
+Amazon may present an AWS WAF JavaScript challenge during login. ``amazon-orders`` ships built-in support for solving these via third-party solver services as opt-in extras — see :doc:`waf` for setup.
 If a supported extra isn't working for you, please `open an issue <https://github.com/alexdlaird/amazon-orders/issues/new?assignees=&labels=bug&projects=&template=bug-report.yml>`_ or a `pull request <https://github.com/alexdlaird/amazon-orders/compare>`_.